shymega/shymega.github.io/content/posts/my-work-with-planet-computers-and-why-pt-1.md

 date: "2023-03-07"
 ---

+<h2>DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
+I am restricted in information I can release, so please, no emails or DMs asking for 'moar info'</h2>

 I thought, in light of the new "Planet Embedded" XR-series that has been recently launched, it might be a good idea for me to explain my affiliation with the company behind it, the Gemini PDA, Cosmo Communicator, and their latest phone (but sadly not the latest SoC; this is a blessing in a way, more in future posts), Astro Slide 5G Transformer.

 To begin this post, I think it necessary to explain where my work with Planet started.
 It started shortly after I received my Cosmo Communicator via IndieGoGo (one of my first crowdfunding campaigns).
 I was very curious about CoDi, and there wasn't much information surrounding the system driving it.
 I had already observed many deficiencies with CoDi, and had worked it out it was over UART.
 But UART is slow, and this, I felt, was the reason behind the slow - what turned out to be XMODEM - update process on the bootloader.